rawild/ny-campaign-finance-dedupe/README.md

 Documentation: https://docs.dedupe.io/

 Use this to match donors from accross campaign donation filings in New York State.
-There are 2 sets of donors that are parsed differently:
+There are 2 sets of donors that are parsed differently.
+When indicating the type of donor you want to deal with use these codes.
 - individual (IND)
 - organizational (CORP)
-when indicating type of donor you want to deal with use these codes.

 # To use
 - install python